A Proof of the CSP Dichotomy Conjecture: Conclusions

-To guarantee condition 4, we choose a connected component $\Omega$ on every step so that the following condition holds.
-For every variable $x$ that is not stable at the moment $i$ a connected component with a minimal congruence on $x$ should be chosen at some moment $j\ge i$.
-This means that every variable will be stable at some moment.
-It is not hard to check that a new ``friend'' of a stable variable $z$, which may appear in the transformations $T_{2}$, $T_{3}$, or $T_{4}$, is weaker than the old ``friend'' of $z$.
-Moreover, if $z$ gets a new ``friend'' we remove the constraint containing the old ``friend'' and $z$.
-Thus, every variable can have only finitely many friends.
+Let us check all the assumptions we have in Theorem~\ref{newcolonies}.
+Condition (1) follows from Lemma~\ref{TransTwoStrength} (claims 1,2) and Lemma~\ref{TransFourStrength} (claims 1,2).
+Conditions (2) and (3) follow from the fact that each $\Theta_{i+1}$ is from $\Expanded(\Theta_{i})$.

+Since the transformation $T_{2}$ (followed by $T_{1}$) replace a variable by two variables with smaller characteristic and does not change the characteristic of other variables, for the sequence to be infinite, we need to apply the transformation $T_{3}$ infinitely many times.
+By Lemma~\ref{TransFourStrength} (claim 3) we always reduce the characteristic of the chosen nonstable variable when we apply $T_{3}$, which means that every variable will be stable at some moment.

+It remains to show that condition (4) holds.
+As we noticed above, every variable will be stable at some moment.
+It remains to show that a variable $z$ stable in $\Theta_{i}$ cannot get infinitely many friends (here we care only about the variables but not about the organisms).
+By Lemma~\ref{TransTwoStrength} (claim 3) and Lemma~\ref{TransFourStrength} (claim 4), the variable $z$ cannot be a friend of some variable $y$ appeared in $\Theta_{j}$ for $j> i$ and the parent of $y$.
+Thus, if we consider the set of friends of $z$ in $\Theta_{j}$ for $j> i$, then we see that going from $\Theta_{j}$ to $\Theta_{j+1}$ we can replace an old friend by new friends (that are weaker) but we cannot add a new friend keeping its parent.
+Therefore, after getting stable a variable cannot get infinitely many friends and condition (4) holds.

 Since $\Theta_{i}$ is crucial in $D^{(1)}$, it is not fragmented.
-We can check that $\Theta_{i}$ and $\Theta_{i+1}$ have at least one common variable for every $i$.
-Therefore, the set of all organisms cannot be divided into two disjoint sets.
-Thus, condition 5 of Theorem~\ref{newcolonies} cannot hold, which proves that the process will stop at some $\Theta_{i}$ having a linked connected component whose solution set is not subdirect. \end{proof}
+By Lemma~\ref{TransTwoStrength} (claim 4) and Lemma~\ref{TransFourStrength} (claim 5), $\Theta_{i}$ and $\Theta_{i+1}$ have at least one common variable for every $i$.
+Therefore, the set of all organisms cannot be divided into two disjoint sets with no friendship between them.
+Thus, condition (5) of Theorem~\ref{newcolonies} cannot hold, which proves that the process will stop at some $\Theta_{i}$ having a linked connected component whose solution set is not subdirect. \end{proof}

-\begin{THMCannotLooseSolution} Suppose $D^{(1)}$ is a minimal 1-consistent nonlinear reduction of a cycle-consistent irreducible CSP instance $\Theta$.
-If $\Theta$ has a solution then it has a solution in $D^{(1)}$. \end{THMCannotLooseSolution}